Victoria's Secret Fashion Show models and performers

 The 29-year-old Swedish model is a Scorpio and previously played professional basketball in her native country, Fashionista reports.

-When it comes to reading in the bathtub, Hosk told W, “I prefer audiobooks in the tub so I can have my eyes closed in the dark with some candles lit.”
+When it comes to a bathrub must-read, Hosk told W, “I prefer audiobooks in the tub so I can have my eyes closed in the dark with some candles lit.”

 Martha Hunt